What Millennials Need to Know About Health Insurance

-“The big thing for millennials—especially for first time shoppers easing out of their parent’s coverage—is really understanding the key concepts that take up costs,” says Jennifer Fitzgerald, CEO and co-founder of PolicyGenius, an independent online insurance marketplace.
-“Healthcare is complicated… the premium you pay isn’t the whole story.”
+“The big thing for Millennials—especially for first-time shoppers easing out of their parent’s coverage—is really understanding the key concepts that take up costs,” says Jennifer Fitzgerald, CEO and co-founder of PolicyGenius, an independent online insurance marketplace.
+“Health care is complicated.
+The premium you pay isn’t the whole story.”

-Set Your Budget and Comparison-Shop
+Set Your Budget and Comparison Shop

 Look for Convenience

-Factor in Prescriptions
+Factor In Prescriptions

-Whatever You Do, Don’t Go Without
+Don’t Go Without

 With Kelly Hultgren